-Objective of Goal Defined Action Task Under Goal General Plan or SDAT Reference Responsible Department Milestones Progress Comments Goal 7 - Provide and Develop a Plan for the Goal 7 - Provide and Develop a Plan for the Future for the City of Sebastopol with the Implementation of the new General Plan mplementation of the new General Plan Complete the General Plan Update by December 2016. ~Entire Sebastopol General Plan (Adopted November 15, 2016) Relates to the Future of Sebastopol 7.1.7 7.1.1 Work with the community to update the City's General Plan 7.1.2 7.1.2 Establish a sub-committee for the General Plan, incorporating local-experts 7.2 Review and establish updated downtown plan, including updating the downtown plan and developing a street scape scheme in Conjunction with implementation of the new General plan 7.2.1 7.2.1 Incorporate the Small Town Character values into the City's land use policies All Departments 7.2.2 7.2.2 Review, evaluate and update the Design Review Guidelines Planning Department 7.2.3 Review of enforcement of City policies and ordinances such as the Telecommunications 7.2.3 Ordinance Planning Department
+Obje Objective of Goal Defined Action Task Under Goal General Plan or SDAT Reference Fiscal Year to 2016-17 Accal Year to 2018-19 Bis 10 2019-20 Company of the compan Budget Allocation Responsible Department Milestones Progress Comments 7.4 L Complete the General Plan Update by December 2016. ≃Entire Sebastopol General Plan [Adopted November 15, 2016] Relates to the Future of Sebastopol 7.7 7.1.1 Work with the community to update the City's General Plan Planning Department Plan Adopted.
+Staff to continue work on- Zoning Ordinance Amendments from- Changes to General Plan 7.1.
+7.1.2 Establish a sub-committee for the General Plan, incorporating local experts Planning Department Sub-Committee Established - Plan Adopted 7.2 Revie w and establish updated downtown plan, including updating the downtown plan and developing a street scape scheme in Conjunction with Implementatin of the new General Plan ne in Conjunction wit th Implementatin of the : new General Plan 7.2.
+7.2.1 Incorporate the Small Town Character values into the City's land use policies Planning Department General Plan Adopted 7.2.
+7.2.2 Review, evaluate and update the Design Review Guidelines City Council Subcommittee Design Review Board has created a sub- committee to work with staff on this item.
+7.2.
+7.2.3 Review of enforcement of City policies and ordinances such as the Antenna Ordinance Planning Department On going